 Yes and no.

-While recognising that in some instances ‘lifestyle’ approaches may be of considerable value (especially when compared to traditional SEGS analysis) the problem is that no one to date has really put the style in lifestyle.
+While recognising that in some instances ‘lifestyle’ approaches may be of considerable value the problem is that no one to date has really put the style in life style.
 For example: lifestyle analysis might lump together people who spend a lot of their leisure time on DIY projects around the home.
 But the couple who are redoing their home in a ‘Mediterranean Rustic’ style are actually light years apart from the couple who are converting their home into an Art Deco time warp.
 Such stylistic chalk and cheese far overshadows the significance of the facile lifestyle grouping ‘DIY Enthusiasts’.
-(With regard to youth markets a similar problem occurs when lifestyle analysis brackets together, for example, all MTV viewers while ignoring the very real stylistic differences between, say, Rap, Heavy Metal, House or Rock which such consumers themselves see as critical.)
+(With regard to youth markets a similar problem occurs when lifestyle analysis brackets together, for example, all MTV viewers while ignoring the very real stylistic differences between, say, Rap, Heavy Metal, Country & Western, House or Rock which such consumers themselves see as critical.)

 Marketing and advertising are in the business of lumping people together into groups.
 Nothing wrong with that.
 But simply inventing all sorts of neat sounding, off the top of someone’s head, ‘lifestyle’ categories results in a great deal of cramming square pegs into round holes.
 Or it results in categories which have little meaning or relevance from the consumer’s perspective.
 What is needed is to identify those categories - ‘People Like Us’ - which people bracket themselves within.
 The aim of my own ‘lifestyle’ research is to identify rather than invent those groups (styletribes) which have meaning to the consumer.
 Anthropologists distinguish between etic and emic systems of cultural classification.
 The former are those imposed from without by the social scientist, the later are those used by the native informant him or herself.
 In our world today almost all significant emic socio-cultural categories are defined and realised stylistically.